upretip/blog/_posts/2019-1-1-SQL-Code-Snippets.md

 FROM sales_table
 GROUP BY region;
 ```

-Filter after grouping and aggregation
+HAVING

+Filter after grouping and aggregation.
 HAVING function removes data from the entire group
 ```
 SELECT AVG(sale_volume)/AVG(days) as sale_per_day
 FROM sales_table